pnp/sp-dev-fx-webparts/samples/angular-multipage/README.md

 - chaining multiple Angular promises
 - reading and updating SharePoint list items using Angular
 - showing charts using [Chart.js](http://www.chartjs.org) and [Angular Chart directives](https://jtblin.github.io/angular-chart.js/)

+## Support

+We do not support samples, but we do use GitHub to track issues and constantly want to improve these samples.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=angular-multipage&authors=@waldekmastykarz&title=angular-multipage%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=angular-multipage&authors=@waldekmastykarz&title=angular-multipage%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=angular-multipage&authors=@waldekmastykarz&title=angular-multipage%20-%20).

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/angular-multipage" />